Our Top 5 Sauna Accessories this Autumn

 The sauna bucket – or sauna pail - comes in all manner of colours and materials, as too does the sauna ladle- or sauna spoon.
 You can go traditional with the authenticity and sturdiness of wood- having the choice of cedar, bamboo, teak and all manner of different species to suit your personal style.

 Or you can go bold and daring with the quirky aesthetic of a heat-stable plastic option.
 The Rento sauna accessories available on our website come in a wide range of striking colours and are made sustainably from birch trees.

 Many individuals even combine these two options and go with a wooden bucket with a plastic insert.
 This gives the look and feel of a wooden pail, but with vastly increased longevity and durability as the plastic protects the wood from breaking down from repeated water exposure.

 Whichever style is best for you, it is important to purchase products specially designed to withstand the heat and humidity of sauna use to ensure that they will last for a long time.
-The products stocked by Finnmark are exclusively designed by Finnish companies for Finnish saunas.
 They are designed and created with not only aesthetic beauty, but also endurance and longevity.